gzweigle/open-hybrid-piano/README.md

 Building a complete piano requires firmware, hardware, mechanical, and sometimes software.
 The *pianos/* directory provides information on everything needed to build a specific version of a musical instrument.

+This is the best place to start for learning to code and hardware.

 #### [firmware/](firmware/)

 Real-time code running on custom hardware from *hardware/* directory.